microsoft/VSProjectSystem/doc/extensibility/IDynamicEnumValuesProvider.md

         /// </remarks>
         public async Task<IEnumValue> TryCreateEnumValueAsync(string userSuppliedValue)
         {
-            // Note: this property is ignored by the Project System runtime in the RTM version of Visual Studio 2015, but may be supported in future releases await Task.Yield();
+            await Task.Yield();

             return new PageEnumValue(new EnumValue() { Name = userSuppliedValue, DisplayName = userSuppliedValue });